Courses - Student Group Guidelines for Requisites

 Student groups may not be added to behind the scenes in a requisite to allow permissioning of students, in a way that bypasses other tools (departmental credit by exam, placement exams) created to provide transparent ways of determining that a student is “otherwise qualified.”
 When utilizing credit by exam or placement exam as a method for enrollment, requisites can be evaluated ensuring that they are appropriately reflecting academic preparation for a course.
 See the Policy on Department Placement exams for more information.

-Instances where a student group may be used in a requisite at the catalog-level when it does not need to be in the public facing requisite are extremely limited and must be approved by Academic Planning and Institutional Research (APIR).
+Instances where a student group may be used in a requisite at the catalog-level when it does not need to be in the public facing requisite are extremely limited and must be approved by Data, Academic Planning & Institutional Research (DAPIR).

 With the exception of course-level permissions for large service courses detailed above, enrollment-control requisites using student groups should be at the section level.
 Whereas catalog requisites focus on academic preparation and require academic-governance oversight, section-level requisites serve operational and programmatic needs and do not require University Curriculum Committee approval.
 For example, at the start of enrollment a department may apply a section-level requisite to limit a popular upper-level undergraduate course to declared majors to ensure that these students can make timely degree progress and may be changed during the enrollment process if the instructor wants to open enrollment.
 In some cases, these enrollment controls cannot be accomplished with existing SIS values and a student group may be appropriate.